 When it comes to coconut milk and your cats, the big answer is—use your own discretion.
 Don’t overload your cat on the smooth, sugary goodness of coconut milk, ignoring consequence.
 Use in moderation in the same way you offer other tasty treats to your feline friend.

 So now we know that a taste of coconut milk here and there won’t do much harm.
-If your cat enjoys it and you can get them to drink it, small amounts are just fine.
+If your cat steals a sip of coconut milk from your kitchen top when you’re not looking, they will probably be just fine.
+Check the list of ingredients to ensure there are no harmful additives.
 However, coconut—whether it be the fruit, the oil, the milk, or the water—isn’t easy for kitties to digest.